Sailing Through Point Clouds: Safe Navigation Using Point Cloud Based Control Barrier Functions

 \section{Introduction}

-With the increasing capabilities of robotic systems, mobile robots have been deployed to navigate unstructured environments autonomously for various operations~\cite{JianYLLLWL23, UnluGCTK24, DaiKPK23, RawlingsMD17, DaiKPK21, WeiKK24, AmesCENST19, GoncalvesKTK23, ThirugnanamZS22, ZengZS21}.
-In all these applications of autonomous mobile robots, safety is of paramount importance~\cite{DaiKPK23, RawlingsMD17, DaiKPK21, WeiKK24}.
+\IEEEPARstart{M}{obile} robots have been deployed to navigate unstructured environments autonomously for various operations~\cite{JianYLLLWL23, UnluGCTK24, DaiKPK23, RawlingsMD17, AmesCENST19, GoncalvesKTK24, ThirugnanamZS22, ZengZS21}.
+Traditionally, work has been done in generating motion plans for navigation using pre-built maps with global motion planners like rapidly exploring random trees (RRTs)~\cite{LaValle06}.
+In~\cite{LiuWMSBTK17}, a safe corridor based approach is used to reduce the safe set to polytopes along a pre-planned path, which enables online replanning.
+However, when the map has high granularity as well as when the map is constructed/updated in real-time, it would be costly to frequently replan using these global planners, creating the need for a local planner that directly operates on sensor measurements while ensuring safety.
 Recently, control barrier functions (CBFs)~\cite{AmesCENST19} have been gaining popularity in synthesizing safe control actions.
 One of the main benefits of CBF-based approaches is that they can transform nonlinear and nonconvex constraints into linear ones, greatly increasing the computation speed.